ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

    Neko write single precision `fld` files by default.
 To write your files in double precision, set `case.output_precision` to `"double"`.

+   @attention Neko does not detect wether interpolation is needed or not.
+   Interpolation will always be performed if `"interpolate"` is set to `true` even if the field file matches with the current simulation.

 ### Blasius profile